topfunky/PeepOpen-EditorSupport/PeepOpen-bbedit/README.md

 # PeepOpen-BBEdit

-AppleScript plugin to launch PeepCode for the current project or document in BBEdit.
+AppleScript plugin to launch PeepCode for the current project or document in BBEdit or TextWrangler.

 ## Installation

 The install script will copy the PeepOpen.applescript to all of the following directories if they exist:

     ~/Library/Application Support/BBEdit/Scripts
+    ~/Library/Application Support/TextWrangler/Scripts
     ~/Dropbox/Application Support/BBEdit/Scripts
+    ~/Dropbox/Application Support/TextWrangler/Scripts

 To add a shortcut key: